-Impeachment may be 'only remedy' for Trump’s Ukraine call, Schiff says
+Schiff says Trump's Ukraine call could justify impeachment

-WASHINGTON (Reuters) - If an investigation shows that U.S. President Donald Trump pressured his Ukrainian counterpart to investigate former U.S. Vice President Joe Biden, then impeachment would be the only option, U.S. House Intelligence Committee Chairman Adam Schiff said on Sunday.
+WASHINGTON (Reuters) - If an investigation shows that U.S. President Donald Trump pressured his Ukrainian counterpart to investigate former Vice President Joe Biden, then impeachment would be the only option, U.S. House Intelligence Committee Chairman Adam Schiff said on Sunday.

+Trump and his allies, including Secretary of State Mike Pompeo, on Sunday defended the president’s phone call and escalated their attacks on Biden.

 Schiff had previously shied away from calling for impeachment, but his comments on CNN’s “State of the Union” indicate his stance has shifted.